FILIPINO CULTURAL DISTRICT

 The legislation created a working group tasked with the responsibility to devise strategies in conjunction with the community stakeholders and city agencies to build out a master plan to develop the cultural district.
 A progress report was submitted to the Board of Supervisors in December of 2016.

 We will be hosting a series of events to survey the community and brain-storm plans and strategies in the areas of technology, urban design, land use, and workforce development throughout the year that will culminate in a final master plan.

-On August 18, 2017 we will be launching our newest initiative to build public awareness and economic activity with a monthly night market: UNDISCOVERED SF
+On August 18, 2017 we launched our newest initiative to build public awareness and economic activity with a monthly night market: UNDISCOVERED SF